 After the bolognese sauce has simmered for at least 3 hours, you’ll find that it has thickened.

-If the sauce is too thick you can add a little water to the sauce.
+If the sauce is too thick, add a little water to it.

 The final step in creating this rich and delicious meat sauce is the addition of heavy cream and grated Romano cheese or parmesan cheese.